kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Serverless

-Non centralized computation.
-Similar to a pure function (without side effects) these should be small map like functions.
+Non-centralized computation.
+Similar to a pure function (without side effects) these should be small map-like functions.

 Note this is still run on serverless just that it abstracts away a lot of the behaviors of centralized server computations.

 ### API

-The definition / interface for interaction with something.
+The definition/interface for interaction with something.

 ### Headless browser

-A browser controlled by a server rather than a user.
-Examples of headless browser tools includes puppeteer, selinum, playright.
+A browser that is controlled by a server rather than a user.
+Examples of headless browser tools include puppeteer, selinum and playright.

 ### Tooling